Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   for the final examination.
 Students will use GitHub and a text editor to complete the final examination under the Allegheny College Honor Code.

-Both the interim examinations and the final examination will be conducted in an online fashion in an un-proctored fashion.
+Using GitHub repositories, both the interim examinations and the final examination will be conducted in an online fashion in an un-proctored fashion.
 Students will have a set period of time to complete the examinations and will be expected to complete them in accordance with standards that uphold the Allegheny College Honor Code.

 ## Weekly Technical Questions